Citizens' assemblies: 7th commission held (cleanliness), 3rd climate cycle closed (8 proposals), 3-year review

 | 2 | Sustainable food | 2023–2024 | Recommendations under follow-up |

 The recommendations from the first cycle were submitted to the government in June 2023.
-The permanent status of the assembly is conditional on the adoption of a ministerial decree defining the precise modalities — initially expected before the end of 2025.
+The permanent status of the assembly is conditional on the adoption of a ministerial decree defining the precise modalities — initially expected before the end of 2025, still not adopted as of 20 April 2026.

 AGORA: the independent citizens' initiative